egruttadauria98/Crypto-Efficient-Asset-Management/README.md

 Without further ado, let's jump into the quickstart:
 ## MARKO - QuickStart
+To be completed with an illustrative video.
+Coming soon

 ## Django - Local Testing
 This part of the readme is meant to help with quickstart the Django HTTP server in order